Lilium: Symbolism

+In Ancient Minoan Crete and Cyclades cultures, lilies are depicted associated with an unknown religious meaning.
+The crown from the "Priest-King" fresco at Knossos is covered with white lilies while a depiction of a shrine in the Xesté 3 house Akrotiri is covered in red lilies.

 Heraldry

-The fleur-de-lis, associated primarily with French royalty, is a stylized lily flower.

 Lilium bulbiferum has long been recognised as a symbol of the Orange Order in Northern Ireland.

 Lilium mackliniae is the state flower of Manipur.
 Lilium michauxii, the Carolina lily, is the official state flower of North Carolina.
 Idyllwild, California, hosts the Lemon Lily Festival, which celebrates Lilium parryi.
 Lilium philadelphicum is the floral emblem of Saskatchewan province in Canada, and is on the flag of Saskatchewan.

 Other plants referred to as lilies

-Lily of the valley, flame lilies, daylilies, and water lilies are symbolically important flowers commonly referred to as lilies, but they are not in the genus Lilium.
+Lily of the valley, flame lilies, daylilies, water lilies and spider lilies are symbolically important flowers commonly referred to as lilies, but they are not in the genus Lilium.